balderdashy/sails-docs/Views.md

 </section>
 ```

-Still simple, but whats this? we are now including other partials from within our partial?
+Still simple, but whats this?
+We are now including other partials from within our partial?
 YES! that is exactly what we are doing.
-From what you can see now...we can create a hierarchial system of partials that make it easy to navigate through the files for designers.
+From what you can see now... we can create a hierarchical system of partials that make it easy to navigate through the files for designers.

 Lets take a look at the "about" section.
-Since we are dealing with html5, we like to name the folders that the partials are held in accordingly.
+Since we are dealing with HTML5, we like to name the folders that the partials are held in accordingly.
 Why? because it just makes sense!

 **/views/site/partials/sections/about.ejs**
 ```
 <p>
-Sails.js is built on Node.js for easily building fast, scalable network applications.
-Sails.js provides a MVC framework perfect for data-intensive real-time applications that run across distributed devices.
-Sails.js provides a json API right out of the box.<br>
+SailsJS is built on NodeJS for easily building fast, scalable network applications.
+SailsJS provides a MVC framework perfect for data-intensive real-time applications that run across distributed devices.
+SailsJS provides a JSON API right out of the box.<br>
 <br>
 Current Version: v0.8.82
 </p>
 ```

 Lets look at this a bit now.
 We just included a partial from within another partial.
 We can use relative pathing to include and because our **/views/site/partials/page.ejs** page and **/views/site/partials/sections** folder are at the same level in the file system, relative pathing is easy to use.
 Simple right?
-We thought so too.
+We thought so, too.

-We have a stucture that we prefer to use for partials to make things easy to read.
-This is by no means a "have-to-use" structure, but we do suggest it, as its our standards.
+We have a structure that we prefer to use for partials to make things easy to read.
+This is by no means a "have-to-use" structure, but we do suggest it, as it is our standard.

 ```